a0sanab/Basic-Attack-Simulation-and-Detection/README.md

 #### 👁️‍🗨️ Start Monitoring on Ubuntu VM

-1. Run the commands listed above on Monitoring Setup.
+1. Run the commands listed above on the Monitoring Setup section.
 2. We´ll name the file `tcpdump` is going to write on: `tcp_conn.pcap`.

 ##